devops-myway/certified-kubernetes-administrator-Practice/Domain 2 - Cluster-Arch-Installtion-Configuration/Use Kubeadm to install a basic cluster.md

 ##### Step 0.0: Before we begin be sure of the below setup
 -----------------
-- Use Linux distributions based on Debian and Red Hat 2x worker nodes and 1 control plane
+- Use Linux distributions based on Debian via Ec2 instances and ssh (login) with 2x worker nodes and 1 control plane
-- 2 GB or more of RAM per machine or 2 CPUs or more
+- 2 GB or more of RAM or 2 CPUs or more for the Instances or machines
-- Certain ports are open on your machines
-Check required ports: https://kubernetes.io/docs/reference/ports-and-protocols/
+- Certain ports are open on your machines and this should be at security Group levels Check required ports: https://kubernetes.io/docs/reference/ports-and-protocols/

-#### Control plane
+#### Control plane- master Security Group

 |Protocol	 |Direction	|Port Range	|Purpose	|Used By
 |-------|-----------|-------|---------------|----------|